OpenLMLab/LEval/README.md

 - [ ] ChatGLM2-6b
 - [ ] MPT-StoryWriter-7b

-Welcome to contribute to  LEval leaderboard!
+Welcome to contribute to L-Eval leaderboard!

-We are also interested results of `Claude-100k` and `gpt4-32k` on the Exam group of LEval but their APIs are not currently available to us.
-We would greatly appreciate it if you could help us evaluate these models on LEval-Exam.
+We are also interested results of `gpt4-32k` on the Exam group of L-Eval but their APIs are not currently available to us.
+We would greatly appreciate it if you could help us evaluate these models on the  Exam group.

 ## Other Tools
 ### Scripts to generate the output of turbo-16k-0613